-I have noticed that when I talk about Y2k fashion, often people don’t know what I’m on about.
-Even though it seems to be all over the internet at the moment.
-However this said, most people who know about it are going to have to have at least some remote interest in fashion.
-Plus I reckon that most of the people now sporting the outfits are going to be younger than those around at the time of era which the style resembles (early 2000s) who would have been old enough to know what was going on.
+I have noticed that when I talk about Y2k fashion, often people do not know what I am on about.
+Even though it is currently all over the internet!
+However, this said, most people who know about it are going to have to have at least some remote interest in fashion.
+Plus, I reckon that most of the people now sporting Y2K outfits as a trend are going to be younger than those around at the time of era which the style resembles (early 2000s) who would have been old enough to embrace Y2K as a fashion trend.
 But that is not really the point.

-Rather that the models look young, and I mean very young.
-Also thin, also white, probably tall; you get the drill.
+Rather, that the models look young, and I mean incredibly young.
+Also thin, also white, tall; you get the drill.
 But would it be reasonable to argue the Y2k trend is more so this way than past fashion fads?

-From a personal point of view, I actually love at least most of the aesthetic and fashion (although I’m not too big on the low rise jeans).
+From a personal point of view, I love at least most of the aesthetics and fashion (although I am not too big on low-rise jeans).

-Nonetheless, what most would associate with Y2K now, would be very different from how the culture really emerged.
-Because while we think of Britney Spears and Paris Hilton, low rise jeans and or even cute cami tops which you would find on shein, a substantial number of people who had initially contributed to the culture haven’t been recognised as much as they deserve.
-For a start, many of the popular items that are now heavily associated with Y2K, were once associated with impoverished black American areas of the USA.
+Nonetheless, what most would associate with Y2K now, would be vastly different from how the culture really emerged.
+Because while we think of Britney Spears and Paris Hilton, low rise jeans and or even cute Cami tops which you would find on Shein, a substantial number of people who had initially contributed to the culture have not been recognised as much as they deserve.
+For a start, many of the popular items that are now heavily associated with Y2K, were once associated with impoverished Black American areas of the USA.
 Meanwhile the glittery accessories, bright hair and fur coats which are usually featured on white women, can be attributed to Lil Kim.

 Can we Reclaim it?